Huguenot rebellions: Second Huguenot rebellion (1625–1626)

-Third Huguenot rebellion (1627–29)
+Third Huguenot rebellion (1627–1629)

 The third and last Huguenot rebellion started with an English military intervention aimed at encouraging an upheaval against the French king.
 The rebels had received the backing of the English king Charles I, who sent his favourite George Villiers, 1st Duke of Buckingham with a fleet of 80 ships.
 In June 1627 Buckingham organised a landing on the nearby island of Île de Ré with 6,000 men in order to help the Huguenots, thus starting an Anglo-French War (1627–1629), with the objective of controlling the approaches to La Rochelle, and of encouraging the rebellion in the city.
 Buckingham ultimately ran out of money and support, and his army was weakened by diseases.
 The English intervention ended with the unsuccessful siege of Saint-Martin-de-Ré (1627).
 After a last attack on Saint-Martin they were repulsed with heavy casualties, and left in their ships.

 The English intervention was followed by the siege of La Rochelle.
-Cardinal Richelieu acted as the commander of the besieging troops (during those times when the King was absent).
+Cardinal Richelieu acted as the commander of the besieging troops (during times when the King was absent).
 Residents of La Rochelle resisted for 14 months, under the leadership of the mayor Jean Guiton and with gradually diminishing help from England.
 During the siege, the population of La Rochelle decreased from 27,000 to 5,000 due to casualties, famine, and disease.
 Surrender was unconditional.

 Rohan continued to resist in Southern France, where the forces of Louis XIII continued to intervene in 1629.
 In the siege of Privas, the inhabitants were massacred or expelled, and the city was burnt to the ground.
-Louis XIII finally captures Alès, in the siege of Alès in June 1629, and Rohan submitted.
+Louis XIII finally achieved a decisive victory in the siege of Alès in June 1629, and Rohan submitted.

 By the terms of the Peace of Alais, the Huguenots lost their territorial, political, and military rights, but retained the religious freedom granted by the Edict of Nantes.
-However, they were left at the mercy of the monarchy, unable to resist when the next king, Louis XIV, embarked on active persecution in the 1670s, and finally revoked the Edict of Nantes altogether in 1685.
+However, they were left at the mercy of the monarchy, unable to resist when the next king, Louis XIV, embarked on active persecution in the 1670s, and revoked the Edict of Nantes in 1685.

 Aftermath

-The Huguenot rebellions were implacably suppressed by the French Crown.
-As a consequence, the Huguenots lost their political power, and ultimately their religious freedom in the Kingdom of France with the Revocation of the Edict of Nantes in 1685.
-These events were one of the factors affecting an unusually strong Absolutist central government in France, which would have a decisive influence on French history over the ensuing centuries.
+The Huguenot rebellions were implacably suppressed by the French crown.
+As a consequence, the Huguenots lost their political power, helping to strengthen the central government, which continued on a path toward absolutism.
+The Huguenots retained the religious freedoms authorised in the Edict of Nantes, but Louis XIV would later suppress these, and revoke the edict in 1685.